jan-niedospial/waffle_plot/README.md

 As a result the function is slightly over-engineered to account for some unusual scenarios that can easily happen in automated processing.

+One thing not covered in the examples is changing the default values for keyword arguments in the function.
+Please feel free to experiment with them if the current ones don't meet your needs.

 # Attributions
 The function was based on the brilliant piece of code by Justin Fletcher, posted on Stack Overflow on 03 Jan 2017.